Retail Arbitrage: What It Is, How It’s Possible, And Why It’s So Damn Easy

 FBA stands for Fulfilled By Amazon.
 In layman’s terms, this means that you ship an item to Amazon, Amazon then puts that item on the particular product’s listing, and if someone buys the item, you get the money.
 But you don’t do any of the shipping – you only have to ship it once to Amazon.

 Before Amazon, you’d either have to sell the product in-person through Craigslist or flea markets, or, you could take your chances with a random online market like eBay.
 What makes Amazon so powerful is that when people need a product, they go there.
 There are almost always buyers on Amazon for your products that you obtain through retail arbitrage, and in later chapters, we’ll cover how to make sure that your product will fly off the shelves right after you ship it to Amazon FBA.

-The specifics of Amazon FBA will be explained later in this guide, as will how to source profitable products.
-Here’s a simple way to visualize what happens when you buy something profitable, though…
+The specifics of Amazon FBA will be explained later in this guide, as well how to source profitable products.

 - You find a product in-store and buy it or you find a product online and buy it.
 The item is now in your hands.

 - You find the Amazon listing (where the product is selling for a higher price), and Amazon gives you a custom mailing label to slap on the box that the item is in.

 - Your product arrives at Amazon’s warehouse, and your item is for sale under the official brand sales page on Amazon.
 This is important – you are an independent seller, but you get to harness the power of the official brand page’s advertising and traffic.

 - Once your item sells, Amazon ships it for you, and you receive the funds in your bank account.
 If any customer support is required, Amazon takes care of it.